jaegertracing/documentation/content/docs/next-release/deployment.md

 To learn more about rollover index management in Jaeger refer to this [article](https://medium.com/jaegertracing/using-elasticsearch-rollover-to-manage-indices-8b3d0c77915d).

+For automated rollover, please refer to [Elasticsearch ILM support](#elasticsearch-ilm-support).
 ##### Initialize

 The following command prepares Elasticsearch for rollover deployment by creating index aliases, indices, and index templates: